Crypto Subledger to ERP: API vs File, Idempotency, Reconciliation (2026)

 Crypto Subledger to ERP: API vs File, Idempotency, Reconciliation

-• Posting journals to an ERP must be safe under failure — naive feeds double-post on retries/reruns and corrupt the ledger.
+• Posting journals to an ERP must be safe under failure — naive feeds double-post on retries and reruns and corrupt the ledger.

-• Idempotency: a stable unique key per logical journal → a retry posts it once, not twice.
+• Idempotency: a stable unique key per logical journal so a retry posts it once, not twice.

-• Reconciliation: prove subledger posted total = what the GL recorded each period — feeds without it drift silently.
+• Reconciliation: prove the subledger's posted total equals what the GL recorded each period; feeds without it drift silently.

-• Corrections: reversing/correcting entries, not silent in-place edits — preserve the audit trail.
+• Corrections: reversing or correcting entries, never silent in-place edits, so the audit trail survives.

-• Integration controls do not change the accounting — classification stays an auditor judgement.
-Not accounting/engineering advice.
+• These controls do not change the accounting — classification stays an auditor judgement.
+Not accounting or engineering advice.

 Why it is not just "call the API"

 A financial posting pipeline must be safe under failure.
-Network retries, partial batches, and reruns can double-post journals if naive — corrupting the ledger.
-A defensible crypto-to-ERP feed is:
+Network retries, partial batches, and reruns can all double-post journals if the integration is naive, and a double-posted ledger is a corrupted one.
+A defensible crypto-to-ERP feed holds three properties:

 IdempotentA retry posts the same journal once